cryptovoxels/Voxels-Marketplace-js/README.md

 ## How to use

-1. install with `npm i voxels-marketplace-js`
+1. install with `npm i @cryptovoxels/marketplace-js`

 2. Use